Imageomics/SST/README.md

 This project makes use of the [SAM2](https://github.com/facebookresearch/sam2) and [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) codebases.
 We are grateful to the developers and maintainers of these projects for their contributions to the open-source community.
 We thank [LoRA](https://github.com/microsoft/LoRA) for their great work.

+We also thank [David Carlyn](https://davidcarlyn.wordpress.com/) for his contributions to improving the repository’s ease of setup, workflows, and overall usability; and [Sam Stevens](https://samuelstevens.me/) for developing a nice interactive tool for mask generation, selection, and visualization.

+We appre

 ## 📝 Citation
 If you find our work helpful for your research, please consider citing using the following BibTeX entry: